agrawal-rahul/Jodi/README.md

 1. Atleast 25 hours per week

 # Costing
 I am not going to charge anything for whatever efforts I will put it.
-At the end, if you feel that you derive some value out of it, please donate amount of your wish to your favorite charity and send me a note so that I can acknowledge you _for making the world a better place_.
+At the end, if you feel that you derived some value out of it, please donate amount of your wish to your favorite charity and send me a note so that I can acknowledge you _for making the world a better place_.